aestears/plantTracker/README.md

 **demographic data** that can be used to answer questions about population and community ecology.

-For more information about this package, you can head to the package website: [website](http://www.astearsresearch.com/package/plantTracker/)

-You can also read the publication describing the package, published in Methods in Ecology and Evolution: [paper](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13950)

 ## Table of Contents

 -   [Installing `plantTracker`](#Installation)